 On the Home tab, select Program > Generate Samples.
 A new program opens.

-In the Variants section in the Model step of the program, click the option to view the variants to be applied.
-Then select parameterEstimates, which contains the estimated parameter values.
+In the Variants section of the program, select parameterEstimates, which contains the estimated parameter values.

 In the Generate Samples step, click the plot button to disable default plot generation.
 You will plot the samples later on.

 In the Parameter Set section, set Type to

 Double-click the empty cell in the Component Name column, and enter L0.